-Use the Reset button, on the back of the Telephony Gateway, to reset the modem and perform initialization as if you power cycled the unit.
+Use the Reset button (A), on the back of the Telephony Gateway, to reset the modem and perform initialization as if you power cycled the unit.
 You may need to reset the Telephony Gateway if you are having problems connecting to the Internet.
 Using this button will be rare.

 Use a pointed non-metallic object to press this button.
-The photo to the left shows the location of the Reset button.
 The Reset button is recessed to prevent accidental resets.